ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image4.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 3.50694in

-   Figure 5‑34: Selecting Particle Tracking Module inputs by dragging and dropping from the Catalog View.
+   Figure 11-4: Selecting Particle Tracking Module inputs by dragging and dropping from the Catalog View.

 c.
 You can also click the [Folder Icon] next to each field to select the data inputs using the Windows File Explorer.
-To use this method, you must use the Windows File Explorer to navigate to the […\\lakeshore_example\\lakeshore_example] folder to select each data input and click [OK].
+To use this method, you must use the Windows File Explorer to navigate to the […\\2_lakeshore_example_phosphorus\\2_Particle_tracking_module\\Inputs] folder to select each data input and click [OK].

 .. figure:: ./media/usingparticletrackingMedia/media/image5.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 6.5in
-   :height: 4.33681in

-   Figure 5‑35: Selecting Particle Tracking Module inputs from the Windows File Explorer.
+   Figure 11-5: Selecting Particle Tracking Module inputs from the Windows File Explorer.

 Data Outputs and Parameters
 ---------------------------